Freeform Grid Component

 Configure the Text Field Components

-The following 2 Text Field components and the Email component collect some basic information about the guest.
+The following two Text Field components to collect some basic information about the guest.

-1. Drag and drop 2 Text Field components onto the canvas, placing one in column 1 of the Columns component, and the other in column 2 of the Columns component.
+1. Drag and drop two Text Field components onto the canvas, placing one in column 1 and the other in column 2 of the col1 Columns Component Icon Columns component.

-2. Complete the Property IDs and Label Text as follows:
+2. Complete the Property ID and Label Text as follows:

 firstName